nystar1/piko/README.md

 - Input Output (io) takes in a value and immediately calls output on it.

 # Building
-There are two projects in this repository, a REPL tool to test Piko and the library itself.
+There are two projects in this repository, a web REPL to test Piko and the library itself.
-To build and run the REPL directly, use the following command (you need to have Rust installed):
 ```
-cargo run --release
+cargo build --workspace
 ```

 # Minimum Supported Rust Version (MSRV)
-This project requires **Rust `1.85.1` or later**.
+This project requires **Rust `1.85.1`** or later.